 What is the best tent color?
 This seems like a simple question, so it should have a simple answer, right?
 Well, it actually isn’t that easy a question to answer.
 Is there a straight general answer to this question, or is it situational?
 Maybe when camping tent color doesn’t matter at all?

 The best tent color depends on your top priorities.
-Lighter colors (and red) and the best colors for tents to reduce heat while darker colors are better for absorbing more heat.
+Generally speaking, lighter colors like light blues, grays, and greens are the best colors to reduce heat.
+Darker colors are better for absorbing more heat, with the exception of canvas tents.
 Neutral colors are great for blending in while bright colors in tents make you easier to spot.

 For most people camping casually there really isn’t much of a difference between various tent colors.
 However, if you are hunting you want neutral colors or colors that blend in.
 If you’re hiking in isolated areas where rescue might be necessary you will want a bright color that is easier to spot.